-Crazy Theory Theater: A CIVIL WAR for the Ages?
+Proposal or Prediction?
+A Marvel CIVIL WAR Sequel for the AGES

-Marvel eventually returning to the valuable brand in some fashion is more likely a matter of "when" than "if."
+Marvel eventually returning to the valuable brand and formula in some fashion is more likely a matter of "when" than "if."

 The challenge for the publisher, if and when they ever do attempt a follow-up, is devising an original premise that isn’t just a redo of the ideological hero-vs.-hero formula of the first, but has enough thematic weight to legitimately be branded another Civil War.

-So who could Marvel pit against one another that could genuinely represent a war of ideology over genetics or culture, but be big and broad enough to involve their biggest superhero franchises?
+So who could Marvel pit against one another that could genuinely represent a war of ideology amongst those who consider themselves of the same community, family and culture, but also be big and broad enough to involve their biggest superhero franchises?

 Hold that thought for a moment…